Workforce, training and education

 • (For those wishing to pursue the PG Cert) The time commitment and level of study required to satisfactorily complete the course.

-Practice approval process for training
+Learning Environment (LE) approval process for GP training

 X